iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 <!-- <FigureWithCaption src={"assets/img/2026-04-27-neural-audio-codecs/image.png"}>
   A random text from Wikipedia tokenized via the GPT-4o tokenizer
 </FigureWithCaption> -->
-{% include figure.liquid path="assets/img/2026-04-27-neural-audio-codecs/image.png" class="img-fluid" caption="A random text from Wikipedia tokenized via the GPT-4o tokenizer" %}
+{% include figure.liquid path="assets/img/2026-04-27-neural-audio-codecs/image.png" class="img-fluid rounded z-depth-1" caption="A random text from Wikipedia tokenized via the GPT-4o tokenizer" %}

 You can even get decent results without tokenizing text at all, just predicting individual characters.
 One of the first posts that got me excited about machine learning was